hollerith47/Telegram-Bot/README.md

-# TypeScript Starter
+# Telegram Bot Starter Kit

-A minimal and fast TypeScript project starter template using **SWC** for ultra-fast compilation and modern developer tooling.
+A minimal and fast TypeScript starter template for building **Telegram bots** using **Telegraf**.
+It utilizes **SWC** for ultra-fast TypeScript compilation and modern developer tooling to help you quickly develop and deploy Telegram bots.

 ## ✨ Features

-- ⚡ Fast compilation with SWC
+- ⚡ Fast TypeScript compilation with SWC
-- 📦 CommonJS module system
-- 🧩 Decorator support
+- 📦 Built with **Telegraf** for Telegram bot framework
-- 🛣 Path aliasing (`@/*`)
+- 🧩 Path aliasing (`@/*`) for cleaner imports
-- 🔁 Live reload in development
+- 🔁 Live reload in development with **nodemon**
-- 🧹 Prettier, ESLint, and lint-staged
+- 🧹 Prettier, ESLint, and lint-staged for code quality
-- 🔒 Git hooks via Husky
+- 🔒 Git hooks via **Husky**
+- 📝 Example bot commands and workflows
+- 🚀 Easily extensible for more bot functionalities

 ## 🚀 Scripts